-To enroll in the CRP Grasslands signup, producers and landowners should contact USDA by the August 20 deadline.
-Service Center staff continue to work with agricultural producers via phone, email, and other digital tools.
-Because of the pandemic, some USDA Service Centers are open to limited visitors.
+To enroll in the CRP Grasslands signup, producers and landowners should contact their local USDA Service Center by the August 20 deadline.
+Service Center staff will work with customers through prescheduled in-person appointments, or via phone, email, and other digital tools.
 Contact your Service Center to set up an in-person or phone appointment.
-Additionally, more information related to USDA's response and relief for producers can be found at farmers.gov/coronavirus.